 Consumers should use caution when buying pest control products.
 EPA exempts a number of products called "25b" pesticides from registration.
 Many of these products lack sufficient safety and use information.
 Many are marketed with false and misleading claims.
 Avoid buying from door-to-door, online, or telephone sellers.
 When shopping in your local store, make sure any product you buy has a EPA Registration Number on the label.
-With bed bugs, brown-marmorated stinkbugs, and Asian lady beetles affecting our daily lives, we are seeing more "snake-oil" products.
+With bed bugs, brown-marmorated stinkbugs, mosquitoes, and Asian lady beetles affecting our daily lives, we are seeing more "snake-oil" products.
 If in doubt, contact your local Extension agent for assistance.

 A newsletter for consumers with questions about pesticides in and around the home.
 To view the issues, please click HERE.